 “Why do you get to pick first,” wailed Mom.
 “Maybe Carla and I want this room.
 You always get the best room.”

 “Mom,” I snapped, “the rooms are exactly the same.
 They’re mirror images.
 Oh, for heaven’s sake, stop the fake crying.
 You can have the room.”

-Carla said during the night Mom got up six times, ate $200 worth of snacks from the wet bar, ordered room service at 3 am, then pretended she had wet the bed.
+Carla said during the night Mom got up six times, ate $200 worth of snacks from the wet bar, ordered room service at 3 am, then pretended she’d wet the bed.

 “Are we having fun yet?” murmured Carla the next morning, glaring at Mom through bleary eyes swollen from lack of sleep.

-“I hope you are happy, Mom,” I said as we packed for the trip home.
+“I hope you’re happy, Mom,” I said as we packed for the trip home.
 “You’ve ruined our vacation.”